Top 5 NH Homeowners Claims That Are Denied

 Notice that the cash is limited to any cause of loss, even a fire, while the others are limited by theft.

-Solution: There is an endorsement available to increase the limit of cash within the home, while jewelry, firearms and silverware can be scheduled.
-To protect your securities, deeds, and other important paperwork, put these items in a safety deposit box or fire-proof locked safe.
+Solution: An endorsement is available to increase the cash coverage limit within the home, while jewelry, firearms, and silverware can be scheduled.
+To protect your securities, deeds, and other necessary paperwork, put these items in a safety deposit box or fire-proof locked safe.

-As I tell my two boys all the time, knowledge is power.
+As I often say, knowledge is power.
 Don't find out the hard way that something is not covered.
 Read your policy and speak to your NH homeowners insurance agent with any questions or concerns you have about your situation.
 Most coverage limitations have a solution and that can make everyone happy!

 Possibly related posts: